jgyfutub/aigenerator/README.md

 - visit http://localhost:8000/ for django frontend

 #### Note:
+- download the photomodel file from [here](https://www.kaggle.com/code/vedant2003pandey/aipainter/output).Rename it to photomodel (1).h5
 - in views.py file plz change ` C:/Users/Acer/OneDrive/Desktop ` to the path which leads to imagegenerator folder.I will try to improve this bug
 - If any bug occurs plz let me know about it.I will be grateful for it.